Russian (original) text

 "How did you use this NKVD laboratory in your espionage and conspiratorial activities?" asked Rodos, glancing at Kobulov who was sitting beside him.

 QUESTION: Once again your answer is not to the point.
-Name the persons whom you liquidated in your espionage and conspiratorial activities by the use of the poisons whch you received from this laborator.
+Name the persons whom you liquidated in your espionage and conspiratorial activities by the use of the poisons which you received from this laboratory.

 ANSWER: I have no idea about these poisons, I have never seen them.

 KOBULOV: Ezhov is lying again, he thinks that somebody will believe him.
 We remind him that he gave the directive to poison Slutsky.
-Both Frinovsky and Alekhin have given testimony about this.
+Both Frinovskii and Alekhin have given testimony about this.

 Did you hear what we are asking you about?
 How did you organize the poisoning of Slutsky? – asked Rodos.

-Frinovskyk actively spoke against Slutsky.
-He said that this was Iagoda’s man and that we could never trust himi under any circumstances.
+Frinovskii actively spoke against Slutsky.
+He said that this was Iagoda’s man and that we could never trust him under any circumstances.

-But here Frinovsky does not view Slutsky at all in the way you do – Kabulov suddenly said.
-Slutsky head the INO (International section) and could have had access to information from abroad about your espionage links.
-You feared that and poisoned Slutsky after putting your own agent Shpigel’glas in his place.
+But here Frinovskii does not view Slutskii at all in the way you do – Kobulov suddenly said.
+Slutskii head the INO (International section) and could have had access to information from abroad about your espionage links.
+You feared that and poisoned Slutskii after putting your own agent Shpigel’glas in his place.
 But you didn’t manage to cover your tracks.
 Shpigel’glas figured everything out, uncovered your whole band of spies.
 You had to take care of your agents in the INO and abroad in the most meticulous manner.

 Tell us in detail how you organized the murder of your wife Evgeniia Solomonovna Ezhova by means of poisoning.